Applying the maximum entropy principle to neural networks enhances multi-species distribution models

-The DeepMaxent loss was notably more adapted to the TGB bias correction technique compared to the BCE, CE and Poisson losses.
-Regarding BCE with TGB, which was the second-best method overall, it suggests that interpreting TG background sites as absences is reasonable as it filters many false absences, but not optimal as it gives too much importance to the remaining false absences.
-An apparent paradox is that, given the equivalence between the Maxent and Poisson process losses (\cite{renner2013equivalence}), which applies to any model for the spatial intensity (e.g. neural networks) and induces the equivalence between the DeepMaxent-TGB and Poisson-TGB losses, we would expect similar results for the two latter losses, but they were different.
-We see two hypothetical algorithmic explanations that could jointly play a role in this discrepancy: (i) the intensity scale in the Poisson loss, which cancels in the DeepMaxent loss, affects the gradient on the other parameters determining the density, the learning trajectory and final estimates, and (ii) the stochastic batched algorithm interacts with (i) in deviating the two estimates.
-Even though the CE loss had the best results without TGB correction, and thus appears natively less sensitive to spatial sampling bias, its performances with TGB remained below the best methods which relied on this correction (DeepMaxent, BCE, Poisson, Maxent).
+Even though the CE loss has the best results without TGB correction, and thus appears natively less sensitive to spatial sampling bias, its performances with TGB remain below the rest of methods, which benefit more from this correction (DeepMaxent, BCE, Poisson, Maxent).